 - Shield-tech proprietary fabric technology allows the suit to move with your body, allowing for an optimized range of motion and supreme comfort while wearing.

 - Built-in flexible hip-panels on the inner thighs allow for an increased range of motion, allowing you to generate more power from your legs, resulting in faster swimming performances.

-- Advanced hip-lift technology utilizes support seams on the back of the legs to enhance muscular compression, lock the swimmer into perfect body position, and improve the snapback effect during the freestyle kick and push-offs.
+- Advanced hip-lift technology utilizes support seams on the back of the legs to enhance muscular compression, lock the swimmer into a perfect body position, as well as improving the snapback effect during the freestyle kick and push-offs.

 - The Rival 2.0 features an ultra-lightweight design with a fabric make-up of 44% elastane, 41% polyamide, and 15% polyester.
 This keeps you light and agile, maximizing speed.

 - The jammer presents a slightly higher waist design allowing for stabilizing support for the core and lower back when you start to fatigue during your race.

 - The fabric is very tough and highly durable, allowing for a long-lasting suit that will save you money in the long run.